tobiasvl/reddit-saved-saver/README.md

 Usage
 -----

-You need to create a Reddit app on https://old.reddit.com/prefs/apps/ and then put the client ID, secret key, as well as your Reddit username and password into `config.ini`.
+You need to create a Reddit app on https://old.reddit.com/prefs/apps/ and then put the client ID, secret key, as well as your Reddit username and password into `config.py`.

 Make sure `praw` is installed, and then run the script with `python reddit-saved-saver.py`.